beakbahama/log/docs/chins.md

 > Have you come across any of the [prevailing theories](https://www.npr.org/2016/01/29/464893281/why-do-humans-have-chins-a-scientist-explains-the-enduring-puzzle) about why humans have chins?
 None have been definitively proven true.
 You might have heard that chins aid in chewing or speaking.
 Or perhaps you've heard theories suggesting chins emerged to help withstand punches or that chins play a role in reproductive selection.
 All reasonable ideas, yet, none of these explanations has been conclusively supported by evidence.

-> So, what's a chin for?
-The answer may surprise you.

 ## Table of Contents